temisu/ancient/README.md

 * More DMS images
 * XPK DMCI and DMCD compressors.
 I can't find it anywhere or find anyone who knows anything about it.
 Would be fun to add it for completeness
 * XPK TLTA compressor/encoder. ditto.
-* XPK CBR1 compressor.
-Is this a thing?
-Probably not but I'd like to get my hands on the actual library to see it myself.

 Feedback: tz at iki dot fi